Listening to local residents key for Amber Valley GOGA success

 There is considerable strength in Get Out Get Active’s (GOGA’s) ‘no fear’ attitude – ably demonstrated in the Amber Valley region over the past 12 months.

-GOGA programme lead, Amber Valley CVS, has utilised the flexible and fearless approach to trying and testing new activities and ways of working.
+GOGA Amber Valley, as a key partner of the Move More Amber Valley collaborative, has utilised the flexible and fearless approach to trying and testing new activities and ways of working.

-Having been part of the Amber Valley wellbeing drop-in sessions from the start, Amber Valley CVS and session hosts ARCH Primary Care Network began testing the Community Model of Health Referral for local residents in response to their direct needs.
+Having been part of the Amber Valley ARCH Primary Care Network wellbeing drop-in sessions from the start, Move More Amber Valley began testing the Community Model of Health Referral (CMHR) for local residents in response to their direct needs.

-The wellbeing sessions cover the towns of Alfreton, Ripley, Crich and Heanor, where residents registered at the local GP surgeries are invited to attend by text message.
+The wellbeing drop-in sessions cover the towns of Alfreton, Ripley, Crich and Heanor, where residents registered at the local GP surgeries are invited to attend by text message.
 The health partners at the sessions include Live Life Better Derbyshire (offering blood pressure checks and health advice), GOGA, Amber Valley Borough Council, Amber Valley CVS, Places Leisure, Sexual Health services, Deaf-initely Women, Futures Housing, Healthwatch, and local community police.
-Taking place predominantly in Somercotes, there have also been sessions hosted at Alfreton, Ripley and Heanor Leisure Centres.
+Taking place predominantly in Somercotes, there have also been sessions hosted at Alfreton, Ripley and William Gregg VC (Heanor) Leisure Centres.

 Through the initial drop-in sessions, movement opportunities were promoted to help engage attendees in activity.
-These included Walk Derbyshire walking groups and existing physical activity sessions hosted locally.
-In reality, the pre-existing activities proved not to be an ideal match.
+These included Walk Derbyshire walking groups and existing physical activity sessions hosted locally and within the Leisure Centres.

 The CMHR created an inclusive offer of activities to meet the individual needs of participants.
-It continues to be managed by Amber Valley Borough Council in partnership with Amber Valley CVS, Places Leisure, Active Derbyshire and other partner organisations.
+It continues to be led by the Move More Amber Valley collaborative and initially delivered in a place based approach in the Somercotes, Riddings and Ironville area.

-Through the wellbeing drop-ins, Amber Valley CVS and partners ascertained three key things: what the community would like to access, the need for a location suitable to them, and something that is inclusive for all.
-By co-producing activities and applying the GOGA principles, programme leaders offered activities that are appropriate for the participants and were able to break down many of the barriers to participation.
+Through the wellbeing drop-ins, Move More Amber Valley ascertained three key things: what the community would like to access, the need for a location suitable to them, and something that is inclusive for all.
+By co-producing activities and applying the GOGA principles, activities now offered are appropriate for the participants , with many of the barriers to participation broken down.

 Through this co-production, there have been two regular chair-based exercise classes in Somercotes and a regular Tai Chi session.
-There is was also a community boxing sessions for 11 year-olds and over and a strength and conditioning chair-based class in a local housing community centre.
+There is also a community boxing sessions for children over 11 and their families, and a strength and conditioning chair-based class in a local housing community centre.
+The aim is for the variety and amount of sessions to increase based on local engagement and to expand this offer out more widely across the borough.

 Chair-based exercise has proven to be a fantastic way of improving balance and mobility, highlighted in feedback from residents.
 The exercises help strengthen muscles in a fun way, allowing for greater stability, reducing the likelihood of falls, and increasing a person’s confidence when moving.